 Investments owned by MuniMae TE Bond Subsidiary, LLC.
-We own 100% of the common shares of one of our subsidiaries, TE Bond Subsidiary, LLC; however, TE Bond Subsidiary has also issued \$144 million of preferred shares.
-The holders of the preferred shares have the first right to income and principal of the investments held by the subsidiary, up to the liquidation preference of the preferred shares of \$144 million plus unpaid distributions upon any liquidation.
-The investments in TE Bond Subsidiary represented \$462 million of fair value or 49% of our gross assets as of September 30, 2000 and generated \$31.8 million or 46% of our gross income for the nine months ended September 30, 2000.
-As of September 30, 2000, all but 12% of our mortgage revenue bonds and other bond related investments were held by TE Bond Subsidiary.
-For the nine months ended September 30, 2000, holders of the subsidiary's preferred shares received an aggregate of \$5.868 million in distributions.
+We own 100% of the common shares of one of our subsidiaries, TE Bond Subsidiary, LLC; however, TE Bond Subsidiary has also issued \$168.0 million of preferred shares.
+The holders of the preferred shares have the first right to income and principal of the investments held by the subsidiary, up to the liquidation preference of the preferred shares of \$168.0 million plus unpaid distributions upon any liquidation.
+The investments in TE Bond Subsidiary represented \$455.9 million of fair value or 42.0% of our gross assets as of September 30, 2001 and generated \$34.7 million or 37.6% of our gross income for the nine months ended September 30, 2001.
+As of September 30, 2001, all but 17.7% of the fair value of our tax-exempt bonds and other bond related investments were held by TE Bond Subsidiary.
+For the nine months ended September 30, 2001, holders of the subsidiary's preferred shares received an aggregate of \$7.8 million in distributions.

 Investments we have securitized or pledged as collateral.
-We believe that securitizations of our investments that generate tax-exempt income provide funds for acquisitions at a low cost relative to the cost of other forms of financing.
-We engage in two types of securitization transactions.
-In a typical short term securitization, we cause mortgage bonds to be deposited into a trust.
-The trust sells short term floating rate interests in the trust, which have first priority on the cash flow from the deposited mortgage revenue bonds, to third party investors.
+We securitize some of our investments that generate tax-exempt income to provide funds for acquisitions at what we believe is a low cost relative to the cost of other forms of financing.
+In a typical short term securitization, we cause tax-exempt bonds to be deposited into a trust.
+The trust sells short term floating rate interests in the trust, which have first priority on the cash flow from the deposited tax-exempt bonds, to third party investors.
 We purchase from the trust the right to receive the interest remaining after the trust makes payments to the holders of the senior floating rate interests, which is called a residual interest.
-In the event the trust cannot meet its obligations, all or a portion of the deposited mortgage revenue bonds may be sold to satisfy the obligations to the holders of the senior interests.
-Therefore, cash flow from these mortgage revenue bonds may not be available to pay any amounts on our residual interests.
-In the event of the liquidation of the mortgage revenue bonds, no payment will be made to us except to the extent that the sale price received for the mortgage revenue bonds exceeds the amounts due on the senior obligations of the trust.
+In the event the trust cannot meet its obligations, all or a portion of the deposited tax-exempt bonds may be sold to satisfy the obligations to the holders of the senior interests.
+Therefore, cash flow from these tax-exempt bonds may not be available to pay any amounts on our residual interests.
+In the event of the liquidation of the tax-exempt bonds, no payment will be made to us except to the extent that the sale price received for the tax-exempt bonds exceeds the amounts due on the senior obligations of the trust.